Topological games in Ramsey spaces: On an abstract version of Kastanas theorem

-We point out that many well known examples of topological Ramsey spaces are selective; however, there are exceptions, for instance, spaces of strong subtrees (see \cite{Milliken3, Todorcevic(BookRamsey)}). \\
+We point out that many well known examples of axiomatized topological Ramsey spaces are selective; however, there are exceptions, for instance, spaces of strong subtrees (see \cite{Milliken3, Todorcevic(BookRamsey)}).

 We turn now to the case when player \textrm{II} has a winning strategy in the abstract Kastanas game.
-To do this, first we show a lemma about selectivity that we will need later, which is inspired by the development of local version of Kastanas game given by Matet in \cite{Matet1}. \\
+To do this, first we show a lemma about selectivity that we will need later, which is inspired by the development of a local version of Kastanas games given by Matet in \cite{Matet1}.